-In this short article we would like to show how to kill process that listen on specific port in Linux.
+In this short article, we would like to show how to kill process that listens on a specific port in Linux.

-8080 is number of used port by process that we want to kill.
+8080 is a number of used port by a process that we want to kill.

-lsof allows to return details of opened files - in Linux common politics is to represent all things by files.
-With
+lsofreturns details of opened files - in Linux common politics is to represent all things by files,

-kill program stops process on kernel level becouse of
+killprogram stops process on kernel level (because of

 More safe way example

-Alternatively for save we can do all steps manually to be sure that proper program was killed.
+Alternatively, for save we can do all steps manually to be sure that the proper program was killed.

 lsof -w -i:8080